feedback-house/developer-portal/docs/api-area-user-remove.md

 }
 ```

 Response example for a request **with errors**.
-In the example bellow the required field `users` field is missing.
+In the example bellow the required field `users` is missing.
 ```json
 {
     "status": "OK",